 - Immunofluorescence and immunogold labeling

 Electron Microscopy Fee Schedule

-The indicated prices are the in-house rates for investigators at the UConn Health Center.
+The indicated prices are the in-house rates for investigators at UConn Health.
 Please inquire for rates for external users.

 |Other Services||please inquire|